stat6250-s17/course-questions-wiki/week-01/README.md

 - Answer (ilankham−stat6250): Yes and no; most quiz problems will come from the course textbook, but some will be based on content in Blackboard (e.g., SAS recipes included in Weekly Overview videos).
 - Question (aoneill2-stat6250): Is there a separate list of the quiz problems to use to prepare this exercise separately, or is it recommended that we just copy and paste the questions to a Word document to use later?
 - Answer (ilankham−stat6250): I'd recommend using a text editor like Notepad++ or TextWrangler, not a Word document.
+- *Question* (yren10-stat6250): How to earn a Reading for Depth Achievement toward their course grade? and does the score for each quiz matters?
+- *Answer* (yren10-stat6250): - students should successfully complete at least 8 of the 10 scheduled quizzes, and the score will only be marked as complete/incomplete.

 [Course Structure Quiz, Problem 4]
 - *Question* (yren10-stat6250): I did not see the week2 quiz details on blackboard, but I saw it on Github.
 So are we going to have quiz details on both blackboard and Github or just Github in the future?
 * *Question* (aalshehry−stat6250): How many steps in team projects and how many steps should each member complete?
 - Question (cyuan10-stat6250): I could not find the instructions for the projects, can you provide more directions about the projects?
 - Question (kveng-stat6250): Where are the Team Project 1 and Team Project 2 instructions handouts?
 How many people in a team?
 How do we choose our team?
 How do we report slacker in our team?